What are Complete Streets?

 What does PBAC want?

-PBAC wants City and County policies, procedures and bylaws changed to require all public projects include Complete Streets principles.
+PBAC wants City and County policies, procedures and bylaws changed to require all public projects include Complete Streets principles—not have them as “nice-to-have” options.

 What can I do to help bring about Complete Streets?

 Let your civic representative know Complete Streets are important to you!
-Write to your city councillor or county representative [add links to contact page].
-Tell them you care about fairness, safety and healthy communities.
+Write to your city councillor or county representative.
+Tell them you care about fairness, safety and healthy communities and want to see Complete Street principles in all projects.
 And follow progress by signing up for the PBAC newsletter.

 How can I find out more about Complete Streets?